ManoelH/PersonAPI/README.md

 2* Copy and Paste this address: http://localhost:8081/api/v1/people

-3* Copy and Paste the JSON the 1º exemple in the body and click in SEND
+3* Copy and Paste the JSON in the 1º exemple in the body and click in SEND

 Body:

-Example:
+Example 1:

 <br />